itoteblicksnsticks/itoteblicksnsticks/README.md

 - Getting better at DSA & OOP
 - Improving my techniques in Lua devirtualization
 - Learning more Go & Javascript
-- Beginning to learn C to broaden understanding of low-level programming and system design
+- Starting to learn C to get a good grip on the basics of programming and how computers work
+- Beginning to learn Rust to add more to my programming skills

 ## Skills:
 - Intermediate level programmer ;)